ausd-io/ausd/doc/developer-notes.md

 ============================

-A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of doged code.
+A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of ausd code.

 Wallet
 -------